Anthracite Remediation Strategy with SRBC

-EPCAMR has been using existing borehole water elevations, abandoned mine drainage (AMD) discharge surface elevations, historic mining maps, structural contour geology maps, and geologic cross section maps to recreate the mine pools.
+EPCAMR has been using existing borehole water elevations, abandoned mine drainage (AMD) discharge surface elevations, historic mining maps, structural contour geology maps, and geologic cross-sections to recreate the mine pools in a digital 3-D format.
 We have termed these regional underground mine drainage patterns, Multi-Colliery Hydrologic Units (MCHUs).
-Our focus area, up until 2011, has been on the Western Middle and Southern Anthracite Coal Fields, with the help of a Pennsylvania Department of Environmental Protection (PA DEP) Growing Greener Grant.
+Our focus area, up until 2011, was on the Western Middle and Southern Anthracite Coal Fields, with the help of a Pennsylvania Department of Environmental Protection (PA DEP) Growing Greener grant.

 EPCAMR contracted with the USGS through the DCCD as sponsor to develop a groundwater modeling budget for the Western Middle Coal Field.
 The USGS estimated mine pool volumes using MODFLOW software and EPCAMR GIS layers, related to barrier pillars, flow paths, tunnels, and the like.
 Structural contours of the Buck Mountain Vein, the lowest mineable coal seam in the Western Middle Coal Field, were created using USGS Coal Investigation Series reports and maps.
 The creation of structural contours for the Southern Coal Field posed a problem, due to the absence of structural contour maps for a majority of the field and the complex geology along Sharp Mountain.

 In 2010, EPCAMR Staff was trained in the use of a 3-D geologic modeling software called EarthVision, which allows us to create structural contours from geologic cross-sections and visualize these complex underground mine pools.
 The specialized software also has the ability to estimate remaining coal and mine pool volumes.
-EPCAMR attempted to create structural contours of the Buck Mountain Vein for the Southern Coal Field, but the software limits the interpretation of beds that dip, dive, plunge, and rise over ninety degrees.
-We are working to smooth out the kinks of software.
+EPCAMR attempted to create structural contours of the Buck Mountain Vein for the Southern Coal Field, but the software limits the interpretation of beds that dive and rise over ninety degrees.
+We are working to smooth out the kinks in the software.

 There are billions of gallons of water in the abandoned underground mines that are held in the underground mine pools and on the surface in mine water-filled pits.
 In the Western Middle Coal Field alone, there are 58 underground mine pools containing 38 billion gallons of water.
 These calculations were made in the 1950s by Stephen Ash and others in a series of U.S. Bureau of Mines reports, when many of the collieries were still actively mining and pumping water.
 Present day totals are much greater, now that most mining has ceased in the Western Middle and Southern Coal Fields.
 EPCAMR is trying to update these numbers, given all of the new groundwater and structural geology modeling applications and the growing utilization of Geographic Information System (GIS).
 Please see the Mine Pool Mapping Initiative page for an update.